danielfett/website/docs/_posts/2020-05-16-pkce-vs-nonce-equivalent-or-not.md

 When PKCE is used, the attacker would need to know the `code_verifier` that matches the `code_challenge` sent in the authorization request.
 The only party that can know the `code_verifier` is the client, where the value is securely bound to the user's session.
 As long as the attacker does not learn the user's session identifier with the client, there is no way for the attacker to make use of the code.

-As a side note, PKCE uses SHA256 to create the `code_challenge`.
-This is intended to prevent misuse of the stolen code even is an attacker can read the authorization request.
-In practice, this just forces the attacker to resort to an admittedly more complex code injection attack (see below) in which the attacker can re-use the `code_challenge` from the original request.
-The attack is described in more detail in our [paper on the security of FAPI](https://danielfett.de/publications/2019-02-01-openid-fapi-formal-analysis/).

 #### Nonce